 Okanagan Nation Alliance (ONA) formed in 1981 as the inaugural First Nations government in the Okanagan and among other functions, works to provide technical fisheries assistance for the Nation and its eight member communities, including the Penticton Indian Band, and acting as a liaison between federal and provincial fisheries agencies and other non-government organizations.

 SnPink’tn (The Penticton Indian Band) represents one of the communities of the Okanagan Nation.
-The Okanagan people have been around since time immemorial, long before the arrival of the Europeans.
-The original people of the Okanagan are known as the Syilx speaking people – the “Okanagans” and according to their history they have been here since the beginning of people on this land.
-The Okanagans (Syilx) people occupied an area which extended over approximately 69,000 square kilometres.
-Their history was passed on from one person to another and from generation to generation.
-It is a history of the meaning of being Syilx, rather than a history of dates.
 SnPink’tn (The Penticton Indian Band) is located on beautiful bench land comprised of three reserves.
 “We are Syilx who receive our strength from timixw and encompass what is good for our livelihood.
 We are committed to our language and the teachings of our captiklxw and respect that everyone has value and purpose to come together as one.” (taken from the PIB website).

-Passage project will provide a more functional creek, and a more natural and healthy ecosystem that ensures our fish and wildlife, and water quality for the community to enjoy.
-The project was approved by the Regional District Okanagan Similkameen Board and $ 50,000 was allocated from the South Okanagan Conservation Fund in 2018.
+The project in the second year of a 3-year project that was approved by the Regional District Okanagan Similkameen Board and $100,370 was allocated from the South Okanagan Conservation Fund in 2023.
 The South Okanagan Conservation Fund dollars match funding from other sources including from other private grants and foundations.
-The project is expected to complete by February 1, 2019.
+The project is expected to complete by January 31, 2024.